 How do we embrace our vulnerability.
 What makes us do the things that make us vulnerable, like telling someone we love them, or walking in to that interview for a job?
 Well in those two circumstances it is the limbic system that can drive you taking the risk.
 After all the limbic system is interested in keeping you alive and keeping the species going.
 So it stands to reason that your mammalian brain would not have too much trouble doing either.
 After all having a good job and a partner are indications of being successful in our society (pack if you like).
 However speaking out when you think something is wrong can be very different, as I discussed earlier.
 So how can some people stand and say something when they notice someone senior doing something wrong and how can I get up and speak to large groups of people when it makes me so nervous.

 The stories we tell ourselves have a big influence on whether or not we are willing to embrace our vulnerability.
 The stories we tell ourselves are influenced by the stories we hear from our friends and family, and then the myths and folklore we hear, as we grow up and what we hear at work.
 All of this fact and fiction from a such a wide variety of sources is all jumbled up filed in our memory bank, to be used at a later date either by our human brain or our chimp brain.
 In his book The Chimp Paradox Professor Steve Peters describes these memories as either autopilots (positive) or gremlins (negative).
 So when the mammalian brain goes running off to the memory bank to look for precedent to justify its continued involvement in the situation and its subsequent actions to keep you safe, it comes across either gremlins that justify its involvement or autopilots where it can handover control of the situation to the human brain.
 The trick is then to create autopilots or positive/benign memories for certain situations that we have come across where our mammalian brain has stepped in and prevented us from embracing our vulnerability.
 The thing is our memory bank is not that great at distinguishing between fact and fiction.
 When we start talking about and sharing our memories, especially those that drive our shame, then we can run them past our human brain and the human brains of our companions.
 With everyone in the room using their human brains we can fact check the information we hold about certain people, places and situations.
 It is then possible to rearrange previously held inaccurate memories that were gremlins, so they become autopilots.
 As mentioned in previous chapters talking and sharing shines a light on shame and changes it from a monster to in the corner of the room to your dressing gown hanging on the door.
 When collecting new information be sure to check the facts.
 Practice thinking critically, don’t just take things at face value, check what assumptions you are making about the information you are being presented with, how much of it is true and how much is just made up, and how can you check how accurate it is.
 Most things are never as bad as they seem.
 Notice I wrote the word practice, thinking critically is not an easy thing for most of us to do.
-So if you really are serious about embracing your vulnerability you really will have to practice examine some of the stories we hear that become part of our memory bank.
+So if you really are serious about embracing your vulnerability you really will have to practice examining some of the stories we hear that become part of our memory bank.
 Now the questions you ask yourself are very similar to those you ask when examining your shame.
-After All this stories and memories form the basis of that shame that stops you from being vulnerable.
+After All these stories and memories form the basis of that shame that stops you from being vulnerable.
 Below is a quick checklist to use when confronted with new stories or when you are examining old memories.

 Did I witness it first hand?